 - Impact of the project.
 If the project goes according to plan, what impact is it likely to have on the spread of drug resistance?
 Are there examples of projects in the past that have succeeded in slowing the spread of drug resistance?

 - Room for more funding.
 What is the impact of additional donations?
 What effect will the Good Ventures grant have on the project's activities?
-What would the effect of further funding be on project activites and is the effect dependent on the timing of the donations?
+What would the effect of further funding be on project activities and is the effect dependent on the timing of the donations?

-- Cost effectiveness.
+- Cost-effectiveness.
 How does the project compare to other giving opportunities in terms of cost-effectiveness?

 About the project

 PSI aims to improve malaria treatment in Myanmar with the primary aim of preventing the spread of drug resistance to the highly effective antimalarial drug artemisinin.
 PSI states that drug resistance is minimized when patients complete full treatment regimens and when treatment regimens contain combinations of drugs that attack the parasite in multiple ways.1 PSI's project focuses on replacing therapies that contain a single antimalarial drug (artemisinin monotherapies, or AMTs) with therapies that contain artemisinin in combination with other antimalarials (artemisinin combination therapies, or ACTs),2 and on ensuring that malaria patients receive and complete a full course of ACT and that only patients with malaria receive antimalarials.3

 The project will include the following primary activities:4